Your Guide to Caring for Russian Blue Kittens

 Predictable sleep patterns

-Gradual changes to environment
+Gradual changes to the environment

 Calm correction rather than loud discipline